 - The Eye Film Institute: 5 minutes after the free ferry ride is over, the Eye film institute charges a little entry fee but is worth watching as its gorgeous floor-to-ceiling windows, overlooking the water, 180-degree views, etc.

 - Light Festival: Find dates and look forward to Amsterdam’s famous light festival hosted in winter when the water canals turn into an outdoor gallery and travelers around the world look forward to it.
 You can also explore nightclubs and music shows as they’re fun!

 - Free Jazz Music: Amsterdam’s Bimhuis, a famous venue where Jazz music concerts are conducted every Tuesday, for free!
 So if you’re a music lover, this is going to be one of the experiences you’ll remember, that too for free!

-- Explore the markets: Take a walking tour of the nearby markets that scream the authenticity of the city consists of, you can also shop for your favorite pieces and eat at cafes!
+- Explore the markets: Amsterdam is known for its vintage street shopping.
+Take a walking tour of the nearby markets that scream the authenticity of the city consists of, you can also shop for your favorite pieces and eat at cafes!

 Where do I stay in Amsterdam On A Budget?

 Picking the right place to stay in Amsterdam can help you save a lot of bucks while you visit different locations and help you save a lot.
 Neighborhoods provide you the benefit of amazing food, culture, delicious cafe points, and local life.

 Check out these neighborhoods where you can stay in Amsterdam on a Budget, while you plan your next visit.

 - Hotels in Leidse Square sets you in a prime position where a lot of your interests will be met.
 Ideal for the luxury vibe on a budget.
 Hotels can charge from 15-30 EUR per bed/dorm.